The Three Pillars of Sustainability EXPLAINED

 Only when enough data has been collected on those 3 areas they may be included in the list of stocks and bonds to be considered for investment.

 The three pillars of sustainability are essential for ESG because they are the foundation of the framework used to derive ESG metrics for investments.
-While traditional models were considering only the economic performance of a company, the ESG evaluation involves all the three pillars of sustainability: environmental, social, and economic.

 This means that a company is not only evaluated by its balance sheet, but it will instead undergo a broader assessment regarding its long-term sustainability according to the 3 pillars.